nielsdimmers/ProductivityTools/README.md

 # Change log
 (most recent on top)

+## 2022-08-24.1
++ Added error handling when telegram returns a network error, also logs the telegram message

 ## 2022-08-24
 + Fix bug where daily message was not sent when journal was not available because of config issues